Ancient art and architecture are not only for historians but for people like us who’ve always been interested in periodic art and crafts.

 Wedgwood was also famous for terracotta ceramic ware which was coloured to look like porphyry, which is a crystallized rock with a mixture of white crystals, red feldspar in a red base mass; and other stones.

-Today, the Wedgewood name is still connected with English pottery production in Staffordshire, England.
+Today, the Wedgwood name is still connected with English pottery production in Staffordshire, England.

 Other Famous Potters